Grocery prices are rising with inflation. How can you spend less on groceries? Here are 10 things to cut to save on your grocery bill.

 4. Multiple snack options

 Some of us are really great about meal planning and being intentional when it comes to grocery shopping for those planned meals, but then we blow the budget on snacks.
 Well, contrary to what your kids may tell you, you don’t need ten snack options in your pantry at all times!
 Buying lots of snacks is a sure way to run up your grocery bill.
 Maybe try to have just a couple snack options one week and then switch things up the following week.
+Things like fresh fruit that’s in season, homemade snacks, and pretzels are less expensive and still satisfy the need for a snack.

 5. Regularly priced meat

 I almost never buy regularly priced beef or ground beef.
 I’m sorry but $8 per pound for a basic chuck roast is not okay haha.
-Thankfully our local Kroger has sales regularly so I always watch for those and try to stock up a bit if I can when there are especially good deals.
+Thankfully our local Kroger has sales regularly so I always watch for those sale items and try to stock up a bit if I can when there are especially good deals.

 I’ve even started waiting for sales on chicken as well since those prices have also risen considerably.
 Our Kroger had chicken breasts for only $1.77 a pound a couple weeks ago – that’s almost half what they cost regularly at Walmart now.